TF2Autobot/tf2autobot/README.md

 # TF2Autobot (pricedb.io fork)

-This is a minimal fork of [TF2Autobot](https://github.com/idinium96/tf2autobot), tuned for use with [pricedb.io](https://pricedb.io) as the default pricing source after the shutdown of prices.tf.
+This is a fork of [TF2Autobot](https://github.com/idinium96/tf2autobot), with changes made to work and use [pricedb.io](https://pricedb.io) as the default pricing source after the shutdown of prices.tf.

 It keeps the core behaviour and setup flow of the original project, but:

 -   Uses pricedb.io as the default pricer.
 -   Integrates the pricedb.io Store API so backpack.tf sell listings can be mirrored to pricedb.io.
+-   Key Pricing Configuration to allow the key value context to be set (default same behaviour as autobot)

 If you already know how to run TF2Autobot, you can treat this as a drop‑in replacement with the extra pricedb.io integration enabled.